openharmony/docs/en/application-dev/reference/apis/js-apis-settings.md

 enableAirplaneMode(enable: boolean): Promise\<void>

 Enables or disables airplane mode.
 This API uses a promise to return the result.

+This API is not supported in the current version.

 **System capability**: SystemCapability.Applications.settings.Core